ecmwf/thermofeel/docs/source/guide/wbgt.rst

 **Wet Bulb Temperature**

 You need 2m temperature in Celsius and relative humidity percent.

-It returns wet bulb temperature in Celsius.
+It returns the wet bulb temperature in Celsius.

 .. code-block:: python